shik28tech/shik28tech/README.md

 - 📫 How to reach me **Through any of the social media platforms**

-- ⚡ Fun fact **"My perfect day would start with a good smile and end with peace**
+- ⚡ Fun fact **My perfect day would start with a good smile and end with peace**

 <h3 align="left">Languages and Tools:</h3>